Repurposing Pre-trained Video Diffusion Models for Event-based Video Interpolation: Experimental Results

-While CBMNet-Large uses event data to guide interpolation and achieves similar object and texture placements, it lacks generalization on unseen object and camera motion compared to our method, as shown in Figures \ref{fig:exp_supp_1}, \ref{fig:exp_supp_2}, \ref{fig:exp_supp_3}, \ref{fig:exp_supp_4}, despite being trained on the same dataset.
+The effectiveness of our approach on real-world, unseen data for video frame interpolation is clearly demonstrated in the qualitative comparisons in Figure \ref{fig:real_box}.
+Due to the ill-posed nature of interpolating frames with large motion, frame-only methods, despite often achieving better LPIPS scores, struggle to accurately reconstruct object locations and appearance.
+While CBMNet-Large uses event data to guide interpolation and achieves similar object and texture placements, it lacks generalization on unseen object and camera motion compared to our method, as shown in Figure \ref{fig:real_box}, despite being trained on the same dataset.
 Additionally, CBMNet-Large suffers from frame-to-frame inconsistencies due to its frame-by-frame inference design, evident in Figure \ref{fig:real_checker}.
 CBMNet-Large produces frames with inconsistent textures and shapes on the ball and hand, whereas our method accurately reconstructs the challenging, regular shapes of both.
 This advantage is due to the strong data priors and foundational design of the pre-trained video diffusion model, allowing for consistent reconstruction across frames.
-Unlike CBMNet-Large, video diffusion models process multiple frames cohesively.
-These results underscore the effectiveness of our adaptation for generalized EVFI on real-world, unseen data and highlight the advantage of video diffusion models in achieving consistency across video frames.
+These results support our unique contributions and motivation in adapting pre-trained video diffusion models for EVFI.